mrjoes/tornadio2/README.rst

 options, for example `SockJS <http://github.com/sockjs/>`.
 There's `sockjs-tornado <http://github.com/mrjoes/sockjs-tornado/>` too.
 I don't plan to support TornadIO2 anymore, assuming that parent library is no longer maintained.

+If you still want to try Socket.IO with Python, TornadIO2 is quite stable and used in production.

 Contributors
 ------------